Efficient Self-supervised Vision Transformers for Representation Learning: Experimental Results

 \subsection{Comparisons with Prior Art on ImageNet}

-One major common protocol to evaluate SSL is linear probe on ImageNet-1K, where features are extracted from a frozen backbone, and a supervised linear classifier is trained.
-For all Transformer models, we use the concatenation of view-level features $\bar{z}$ in the last 4 layers (the results are similar to the use of last 3 or 5 layers in our initial experiments).
-We report top-1 and $k$-NN classification accuracy on the ImageNet validation set.
-Table~\ref{tab:main_result_cls} presents comparisons with all SoTA SSL vision systems across various network architectures.
-Please refer to Figure~\ref{fig:hero_cmp} for visual comparisons over scaling parameter counts and throughput.
-Our main findings are summarized below.
+We report top-1 linear probe and $k$-NN accuracy on the ImageNet validation set.
+Table~\ref{tab:main_result_cls} presents comparisons with SoTA SSL systems across various architectures.
+Please refer to Figure~\ref{fig:hero_cmp} for comparisons over scaling parameter counts and throughput.
+Our findings are summarized below.

 \paragraph{Comparisons with self-supervised Transformers.}